 Take home message

 - Detox diets promote reducing/eliminating ultra-processed foods as well as alcohol for a period of time, which is obviously a healthy move.

-- There is no scientific research supporting the notion of ‘cleansing’ your body of ‘toxins’.
+- No scientific research supports the notion of ‘cleansing’ your body of ‘toxins’.

-- ‘Toxins’ are very poorly defined, which makes it challenging to make any concrete conclusions about the benefits of any detox diets.
+- ‘Toxins’ are very poorly defined, making it challenging to make any concrete conclusions about the benefits of detox diets.

 - You can reduce unhealthy, processed foods without going to the extreme of a detox diet.